 Why the Defense Perspective Matters

-Having defended broker-dealers for a decade at a prominent securities defense firm, attorney Gary Varnavides understands the tactics the other side uses to minimize damages awards:
+Having defended broker-dealers for a decade at a prominent securities defense firm, Gary Varnavides understands the tactics the other side uses to minimize damages awards:

 - Pushing for NOP calculations: Defense attorneys prefer net out-of-pocket damages because they typically yield lower awards